gauravmadishetty29-sonu/Customer-Transaction-Prediction/README.md

 The final model can help identify high-probability customers, enabling more targeted and efficient business decision-making.

 ## Future Improvements
-1.> Model Optimization: Further performance improvements can be achieved through systematic hyperparameter tuning of the models.
+- Model Optimization: Further performance improvements can be achieved through systematic hyperparameter tuning of the models.
-2.>Feature Understanding: Deeper analysis of influential features can improve both interpretability and predictive power.
+-Feature Understanding: Deeper analysis of influential features can improve both interpretability and predictive power.
 Examining feature importance, correlations among top predictors.
-3.> Business Deployment: The model can be extended toward practical business use by leveraging predicted transaction probabilities to segment customers into likelihood groups This enables data-driven customer targeting and more efficient allocation of marketing resources.
+- Business Deployment: The model can be extended toward practical business use by leveraging predicted transaction probabilities to segment customers into likelihood groups This enables data-driven customer targeting and more efficient allocation of marketing resources.